 Cross reference notations should be made on the corresponding Aircraft resource order to identify which module is assigned to which helicopter.
-When CWN/On-Call personnel/modules are required to arrive with module/mission specific equipment or qualification (radios, flight helmet, ICT3, etc.) it must be specified at the time of request in the Special Needs section in ROSS.
+When CWN/On-Call personnel/modules are required to arrive with module/mission specific equipment or qualification (radios, flight helmet, ICT3, etc.) it must be specified at the time of request in the Special Needs section in IROC.

-Personnel Requirements For CWN / ON-CALL Helicopters
+o Personnel Requirements for CWN / ON-CALL Helicopters

-48 49 50 Helicopter managers and helicopter crewmembers must be qualified in accordance with agency policy.
-See the Interagency Helicopter Operations Guide (IHOG), Chapter 2 for a summary of personnel requirements.
+Helicopter managers and helicopter crewmembers must be qualified in accordance with agency policy.
+See the NWCG Standards for Helicopter Operations (SHO), Chapter 2 for a summary of personnel requirements.